pxpeterxu/water-meter/README.md

 ### SBC computer

-This device is meant to be run on either a C.H.I.P. computer, a discontinued, Raspberry Pi-like computer, or a Raspberry Pi itself.
+This device is meant to be run on a Single Board Computer (Raspberry Pi).

 The Raspberry Pi will be supported long-term as it has an established ecosystem.
-C.H.I.P. was used for the initial version of this, and code is kept for posterity.
+C.H.I.P. was used for the initial version of this, but is discontinued and not supported so the code was remmoved.

 ### Wiring and water meters